The Guide for the Perplexed: Reception

 While many Jewish communities revered Maimonides' work and viewed it as a triumph, others deemed some of its ideas heretical.
 The Guide was often banned and, in some occasions, even burned in Paris in 1233.

 In particular, the adversaries of Maimonides' Mishneh Torah declared war against the "Guide".
 His views concerning angels, prophecy, and miracles—and especially his assertion that he would have had no difficulty in reconciling the biblical account of the creation with the doctrine of the eternity of the universe, had the Aristotelian proofs for it been conclusive—provoked the indignation of his coreligionists.

 Likewise, some (most famously Rabbi Abraham ben David, known as the RaBad) objected to Maimonides' raising the notion of the incorporeality of God as a dogma, claiming that great and wise men of previous generations held a different view.

 In modern-day Jewish circles, controversies regarding Aristotelian thought are significantly less heated, and, over time, many of Maimonides' ideas have become authoritative.
 As such, the book is seen as a legitimate and canonical, if somewhat abstruse, religious masterpiece.

 The Guide had great influence in Christian thought, both Thomas Aquinas and Duns Scotus making extensive use of it: the negative theology contained in it also influenced mystics such as Meister Eckhart.
 Due to The Guide's influence on Western Christian thought, it has been regarded as a "Jewish-scholastic Summa."
 It was massively used in—and disseminated through—Ramon Martí's Pugio Fidei.
 It was also read and commented on in Islamic circles, and remains in print in Arab countries.

 Several decades after Maimonides' death, a Muslim philosopher by the name of Muhammad ibn Abi-Bakr Al-Tabrizi wrote a commentary in Arabic on the first 25 propositions (out of 26) of Book Two, leaving out the last one, which states that the universe is eternal.
-The extant manuscript of the commentary was written in 677AH (1278 CE), and states that it was copied from a copy in Maimonides' own hand writing.
+The extant manuscript of the commentary was written in 677AH (1278 AD), and states that it was copied from a copy in Maimonides' own hand writing.
 The commentary was printed in Cairo in 1949.